killerbee13/TIS-100-CXX/README.md

 The level is autodeduced from the filename prefix, if this is not possible use an option to give it explicitely.

-By default, it will run the simulation and if it passes, it will print "validation successful" and a score, in the format `cycles/nodes/instructions/flags`, where flags may be `a` for achievement, `c` for cheat, i.e. a solution which does not pass all random tests, and `h` for a solution that passes < 5% of the random tests
+By default, it will run the simulation and if it passes all fixed tests, it will print "validation successful" and a score, in the format `cycles/nodes/instructions/flags`, where flags may be `a` for achievement, `c` for cheat, i.e. a solution which does not pass all random tests, and `h` for a solution that passes < 5% of the random tests